gobo7793/Geckarbot/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
+**What's your feature request?
 Please describe the user story.**
 A clear and concise description of what the problem is.
+Example:
-Ex.
-I'm always frustrated when [...] or I want to [...]
+As [user role] I want to
+- use the bot
+- interact with the bot

 **Describe the solution you'd like (acceptance criteria)** A clear and concise description of what you want to happen.
+Example:
+- `!use` to use the bot
+- `!interact start` to start an interaction with the bot

 **Additional context or informations**
 Add any other context, information or screenshots about the feature request here.